cmarkymark/cmarkymark.github.io/CV.md

 ## Charles Marks, MPH

-I am a doctoral student in the Interdisciplenary Research on Substance Use Joint Doctoral Program at San Diego State University and University of California, San Diego.
+I am a doctoral student in the Interdisciplinary Research on Substance Use Joint Doctoral Program at San Diego State University and University of California, San Diego.
 I apply a naturalist, critical social lens to addressing issues of health equity.
 With a mathematics background, I also seek to apply statistics and modeling methods

 ## Education